 LOT FRONTAGE - A lot line which is coincident with a street line.
+Lot frontage is calculated as the horizontal distance between side lot lines measured at the required front yard setback line.

 LOT LINE - A line dividing one lot from another lot or from a street or alley.